Welcome to the Political Economy Research Institute at MTSU!

 The mission of the institute is to engage undergraduate and graduate students with faculty in research that will further the understanding of business and economic principles, as well as their impact on regional, national, and international financial conditions and the well-being of society.
 To advance its mission, the PERI will engage in research and educational programs which uncover the institutions and policies that encourage and enhance human well-being.

-Click here to view the 2019-20 Annual Report to learn more about the PERI's student-centric mission at MTSU.
+Check out the PERI's annual reports below to learn more about the our student-centric mission at MTSU.